aardjon/trad/doc/architecture.md

   ✔️ | Hardware specific code or hardware abstraction ✖️ (`adapters`) | Display strings/i18n
-  ✖️ (`core`) | The decision whether a certain button must be disabled
+  ✖️ (`core`) | The decision whether a certain button must be disabled ✖️ (`core`) | Trigger a switch to another UI screen/page after a user action

 Implementation rules:
  - No business logic
  - In general: As less code and as less condition checks as possible
+ - In general: "This ring shall be as dumb as possible"
  - All third party/external libs are allowed as needed

 ### 5.2.2 Interface documentation